TNO-Quantum/qscore/README.md

 ```

 ### Set up D-Wave configuration
-To use the quantum annealing, simulated annealing, qbsolv or hybrid solver, we assume the reader has created a D-Wave Leap account and configured access to D-Wave's solvers correctly.
+To use the quantum annealing or hybrid solvers we assume the reader has created a D-Wave Leap account and configured access to D-Wave's solvers correctly.
 To make an account, please visit the [website of D-wave](https://cloud.dwavesys.com/leap/login/?next=/leap/).
 To configure access to the solvers, please visit [these instructions](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html).

 Example usage for the `Advantage_system4.1` QPU solver: